acidus99/Apple-II-History/Posts/12 - The Apple II Abroad & Peripherals.md

 # The Apple II Abroad & Peripherals

-## The apple ii abroad
+## The Apple II Abroad

+![The Apple II J-Plus, developed for the Japanese Market \[1\]](images/apple-ii-j-plus.jpg)

 Soon after it was clear that the Apple II was a success in the United States, Apple expanded its market to include Europe and the Far East.
-This expansion made hardware, firmware, and software changes necessary in order to accomodate various standards outside of the U.S. The power supply had to be modified to handle either 240V (typically used in many parts of the world), the video output signal had to be changed from NTSC to PAL, and the keyboard layout had to be changed to allow for various language differences.
+This expansion made hardware, firmware, and software changes necessary in order to accommodate various standards outside of the U.S. The power supply had to be modified to handle either 240V (typically used in many parts of the world), the video output signal had to be changed from NTSC to PAL, and the keyboard layout had to be changed to allow for various language differences.
 Keyboard modifications were easiest in Europe where, for the most part, the standard Roman alphabet was used.
 One alteration necessary in that part of the world was the inclusion of diacritical marks or accents on letters.
 For example, the II Europlus had a modified ROM, and certain ESC key sequences could generate the German umlaut symbol ("¨") to go with certain vowels (such as ä or ü).
 [PH1]

+![The Apple II Europlus, developed for the European Market \[AA\]](images/apple-ii-europlus.jpg)

 When the IIe was released there were some other differences.
 The German version was built with a an external switch below the keyboard, allowing the user to change between a standard U.S. layout and a German layout.
 (American versions of the IIe lacked the switch, but had a place on the motherboard that could be modified to allow a Dvorak keyboard layout to be switched in instead of the standard keyboard).
 The IIe auxiliary slot, which was placed in line with the old slot 0 on American versions (but moved forward on the motherboard) was placed in front of slot 3 on German versions.
 This was because the European Apple IIe's also had added circuitry to follow the PAL protocol for video output used for televisions and computer monitors in Europe (in the U.S. the NTSC protocol is followed).
 Because of the extra space needed on the IIe motherboard for the PAL circuits, the auxiliary slot had to be moved to be in line with slot 3.
 Because the 80-column firmware was mapped to slot 3, if an 80-column card was installed in the auxiliary slot it was not possible to use any other card in slot 3.
 Versions of the IIe made for other European countries had similar modifications to account for regional differences.
 [PH1],  [PH2]